 Your blog will be filled with keywords (after you’ve done a thorough keyword research analysis), summarizing what your topic matter is.
 These keywords & key phrases are the basis of your online strategy to attract readers.

 KNOW YOUR AUDIENCE

-Knowing and understanding your prospective audience is the most important step in creating a successful blog.
+Knowing and understanding your prospective audience is the most crucial step in creating a successful blog.

 Once you pick your subject expertise, you need to know which perceived audience will have the most interest in your blog.
 How can we know who our readers are?

 Quite simple!
 You create the buyer personas to understand what the reader’s needs are.
-Then, use them to come up with topics on your posts as the solutions to their needs.
+Then, use them to produce topics on your posts as the solutions to their needs.